 Poop eating is common enough that they have a name for it: coprography.
 It is obviously a nasty habit that is easily formed when the pup watches momma keep the nest area clean by eating the feces and the pups willingly follow this example.
 If you try to "compete" with the pup to clean it up it creates a challenge to the pup with greater motivation resulting in a pup that will "eat as it goes," so to speak.
 It is a good idea to remove the pup from the potty area prior to cleanup.
 I have found it may return through boredom or even through a desire to vary the diet.
 Our recommendation is to increase fiber through carrots, apples or other fruits and vegetables.
 Your pup may not be this picky and would love to nose through your compost bin.
 This would result in a decrease in the diarrhea caused by the poop eating and kind of "reset" the correct levels of bacteria in the bowels.
 If you purchase one of the products to deter this practice, such as Forbid, this habit can be discouraged or even stopped.
 I use Accent sparingly sprinkled over the food (too much can cause vomiting) and it makes the poop really a turn-off.
 If it is their choice not to do something they learn so much faster.
 How about a puppy kiss now?

-This FAQ brought to you by VOM HAUS DRAGE KENNEL & PET RESORT
+This FAQ brought to you by VOM HAUS DRAGE KENNEL & PET RESORT.

 First check for infection, which could be deep.
 Then laugh and love and enjoy the camera shots as it is perfectly normal for them to sway until 6 months of age, at which time teething is over and unless there are some problems, such as a tooth that didn't fall out, the ears should be up. ( This is related to the pain in the mouth; when you do not feel good you droop!)
 Some extra-large dogs take longer (more bone and cartilage developing—I like to give them a big knuckle bone to add nutrition and exercise to the area) and ears can be broken.
 Unless advised by someone you trust I would leave them alone.
 Taped ears are susceptible to infection.
 Show lines tend to tape often so if there is a history of weak ears they may wish to follow the breeder’s recommendation.

-This FQA brought to you by VOM HAUS DRAGE KENNEL & PET
+This FQA brought to you by VOM HAUS DRAGE KENNEL & PET RESORT

 55,000 pets are born every hour in the United States.

-According to the Human Society of the United States, half of the animals brought to most kill shelters are euthanized.
+According to the Humane Society of the United States, half of the animals brought to most kill shelters are euthanized.
 There are four to six thousand animal shelters in the United States.
 Eight to 12 million dogs and cats enter shelters each year and four to six million of those animals are euthanized (killed) each year.

 25% of all dogs in these shelters are purebreds.
 Why are there more mixed breeds in the shelters?
 Because the majority of purebred dogs in the shelters get transferred or sought out by purebred rescue groups.
 This would indicate that the pet homeless population is even higher than this study shows.